-Once the landlord agrees we will carry out a credit check on every named tenant and we’ll need references within three days of application.
-Your reference will be completed by HomeLet on behalf of your letting agent.
-HomeLet is part of the Barbon Insurance Group Limited and for the purposes of this application, Barbon is the Data Controller as defined in the Data ProtectionA ct 1998 (the “Act”).
-You will be asked for a reference from your previous landlord, current employer or accountant and you will also need to provide three recent payslips, three months bank statements along with a copy of your passport.
+Once the Landlord agrees we will carry out a credit check on every named tenant and we’ll need references within three days of application.
+Your reference will be completed by Lettings Hub on behalf of your letting agent.
+You will be asked for a reference from your previous Landlord, current employer or accountant and you may also need to provide three recent payslips, three months bank statements along with a copy of your passport.

 Who to contact